jreinhardt/bolttools/doc/blt_spec_0_2.rst

 A base object element is an associative array describing an object in a FreeCAD Document.
 It has the following keys:

-- baseid: optional, string.
-An id for this base. if not given, defaults to objectname.
 - objectname: mandatory, string.
 The name of the part in the document.
 - classids: mandatory, list of string.
 A list of class ids for which this base part should be used.